Wonderful Copenhagen

 Copenhagen is one of the largest, most advanced, and preferred turnaround ports in Northern Europe.
 Ideally, your guests would want more than a couple of days in Denmark’s beautiful capital, and if they have time for pre- and post-stays in the city, we have gathered some of our favorite places for them to explore here

 We love to welcome your crew and take good care of them while they are here.
-Take a look at our crew guide 2023 to see, what we offer your crew while calling our ports in Denmark.
+Take a look at our crew guide 2026 to see, what we offer your crew while calling our ports in Denmark.

 Cruise ships at Langelinie

-Port of Copenhagen is the preferred turnaround port in Northern Europe due to a short distance from the international airport to the seaport, easy and fast transfer, a wide variety of hotels, gastronomical dining experiences, and tourist attractions close by.
+Port of Copenhagen is the preferred turnaround port in Northern Europe due to a short distance from the international airport to the cruise piers, easy and fast transfer, a wide variety of hotels, gastronomical dining experiences, and tourist attractions close by.
 Together with a vast network of local partners, Copenhagen is sure to provide a memorable experience for every visiting cruise ship, crew member, and guest.

 Port of Roenne (Bornholm)